Non-Fiction Books 2025: 40 New Releases I’m Excited to Read

 While the majority of the books I pick up are fiction, I do enjoy reading a great non-fiction book.
 I love how they can open up new perspectives, share powerful stories and offer a deeper look into the lives of people we admire.

 Many of the books on this list fall into the category of biographies and memoirs — a personal taste of mine — but I’ve also included a few other exciting releases to round out the list.
-You’ll even find some middle-grade non-fiction books that are perfect for younger readers.
+You’ll even find some middle-grade and young adult non-fiction books that are perfect for younger readers.

 Whether you’re a devoted non-fiction reader or simply curious to explore a few new titles this year, I hope this list helps you discover something you’re excited to read!

 This post contains affiliate links.
-If you make a purchase using one of my links, I may earn a very small commission at no additional cost to you.
+If you make a purchase using one of my links, I may earn a very small commission, at no additional cost to you.
 For more information, please read my disclaimer.

 Like this post?
 Share on Pinterest!